synheart-ai/swip-dashboard/content/documentation.md

 2. Click **"Generate API Key"**
 3. Copy your API key (shown only once!)
 4. Store it securely in your environment variables
+5. Use it in every request as the `x-api-key` header (see examples below)

 #### Step 4: Access Your Data